turbot/flowpipe-mod-aws-thrifty/dynamodb/docs/correct_one_dynamodb_table_with_stale_data.md

-# Correct one DynamoDB table stale data exceeding max age
+# Correct one DynamoDB table with stale data

 ## Overview